API-market/oreid-js/README.md

 Check out the Express Server example for a complete example.

+# For Ethereum chains

+We support Ethereum and related test networks.
+Just use one of the following for chainNetwork parameter in the sign request.
+For example...
+  - 'eth_main' - Etherem Main network
+  - 'eth_ropsten' - Etherem Ropsten test network

+# For Algorand chains

+We support Algorand and related test networks.
+Just use one of the following for chainNetwork parameter in the sign request.
+For example...
+  - 'algo_main' - Algorand Main network
+  - 'algo_test' - Algorand test network
+  - 'algo_beta' - Algorand Beta test network (future features)

+NOTE: Algorand chains require an API Key (to be added to OreId options).
+You can get a free key by signing-up [here](https://www.purestake.com/technology/algorand-api/)

+# For EOS chains

+We support EOS, ORE, and other EOSIO-based chains.
+Just use one of the following for chainNetwork parameter in the sign request.
+For example...
+  - 'eos_main' - Eos Main network
+  - 'eos_kylin' - Eos Kylin test network
+  - 'eos_jungle' - Eos Jungle test network
+  - 'ore_main' - ORE Main network
+  - 'ore_test' - ORE test network

-# Using EOS Transit and/or UAL
+## Using EOS Transit and/or UAL

-eos-auth makes it easy for you to add many popular EOS wallets to your app.
-It integrates [EOS Transit](https://github.com/eosnewyork/eos-transit) and [UAL](https://github.com/EOSIO/universal-authenticator-library) so that you can use any wallet they support. eos-auth is the easiest way to use EOS Transit or UAL with your app.
+oreid-js makes it easy for you to add many popular EOS wallets to your app.
+It integrates [EOS Transit](https://github.com/eosnewyork/eos-transit) and [UAL](https://github.com/EOSIO/universal-authenticator-library) so that you can use any wallet they support. oreid-js is the easiest way to use EOS Transit or UAL with your app.

 EOS Transit
 ```javascript